-15.2 Plotting system
+16.2 Plotting system

 The Plotting system provides all the capabilities to visualize the analysis outcomes, in real-time or as a post-processing stage.
-The system is based on the Python library MatPlotLib [3].
+The system is based on the Python library MatPlotLib [4].
 MatPlotLib is a 2D/3D plotting library which produces publication quality figures in a variety of hardcopy formats and interactive environments across platforms.
 This external tool has been wrapped in the RAVEN framework, and is available to the user.
 Since it was unfeasible to support, in the source code, all the interfaces for all the available plot types, the RAVEN Plotting system directly provide a formatted input structure for 11 different plot types (2D/3D).
 The user may request a plot not present among the supported ones, since the RAVEN Plotting system has the capability to construct on the fly the interface for a Plot, based on XML instructions.

-15.2.1 Plot input structure
+16.2.1 Plot input structure

-In order to create a plot, the user needs to add, within the <OutStreamManager> block, a <Plot> sub-block.
+In order to create a plot, the user needs to add, within the <OutStreams> block, a <Plot> sub-block.
 Similar to the <Print> OutStream, the user needs to specify a name as an attribute of the plot.
 This name will then be used to request the plot in the <Steps> block.
 In addition, the Plot block accepts the following attributes:

-- dim, required integer attribute, defines the dimensionality of the plot: 2 (2D) or 3 (3D). - interactive, optional bool attribute, specifies if the Plot needs to be interactively created (real-time screen visualization).
-Default: False - overwrite, optional bool attribute, used when the plot needs to be dumped into picture file/s.
+• interactive, optional bool attribute, specifies if the Plot needs to be interactively created (real-time screen visualization).

+• overwrite, optional bool attribute, used when the plot needs to be dumped into picture file/s.
 This attribute determines whether the code needs to overwrite the image files every time a new plot (with the same name) is requested.
-Default: False

-An optional tag filename can be used to specify the filename for the output.
+An optional tag <filename> can be used to specify the filename for the output.
 If this is not defined, then the default base name will be the name identifier of the tag prepended and appended with extra information that identifies the plot further.